 The two photographs of Swami Vivekananda were long thought to have been taken in Kashmir and at Green Acre, respectively.
 Historical data, together with Bartlett’s own records, confirm that both were actually taken in October 1899 on the Ridgely estate, now known as Vivekananda Retreat Ridgely.

 Having the glass slides scanned also made them easier to share with others.
 We included six of the images in 2003 and 2005 print issues of Sri Sarada Society Notes.
 Now, eighteen years since receiving them, we are pleased to be able to share the all ten images here on the Sri Sarada Society Notes Online website.

-Click any image to open to full view.
+Click any image in the album below to open it in full view.

 Click the ”i” to toggle information about slides on/off.

 You can “page” through an album using the onscreen or keyboard arrows.

 Click the Play icon to automatically view the images in a Slideshow.